Inch Abbey, Co. Down

 What to See & Do

 Visitors can wander the tranquil grassland that surrounds the stone walls, tracing the outline of the original nave, aisled transepts and chancel.
 The surviving lancet windows frame views of the River Quoile, and the lone Romanesque carving offers a glimpse of the craftsmanship that once flourished here.
-The site is also a recognised filming location for Game of Thrones – the ruins stood in for Riverrun in several episodes, adding a pop‑culture allure for fans.
+The site is also a recognised filming location for Game of Thrones – the ruins stood in for Riverrun in season 1, adding a pop‑culture allure for fans.

 Practical Information